Permian–Triassic extinction event: Anoxia and euxinia

 Evidence for widespread ocean anoxia (severe deficiency of oxygen) and euxinia (presence of hydrogen sulfide) is found from the Late Permian to the Early Triassic.
-Throughout most of the Tethys and Panthalassic Oceans, evidence for anoxia, including fine laminations in sediments, small pyrite framboids, high uranium/thorium ratios, and biomarkers for green sulfur bacteria, appear at the extinction event.
-However, evidence for anoxia precedes the extinction at some other sites, including Spiti, India, Meishan, China, Opal Creek, Alberta, and Kap Stosch, Greenland.
+Throughout most of the Tethys and Panthalassic Oceans, evidence for anoxia appears at the extinction event, including small pyrite framboids, negative δ238U excursions, negative δ15N excursions, positive δ82/78Se isotope excursions, relatively positive δ13C ratios in polycyclic aromatic hydrocarbons, high Th/U ratios, positive Ce/Ce* anomalies, depletions of molybdenum, uranium, and vanadium from seawater, and fine laminations in sediments.
+However, evidence for anoxia precedes the extinction at some other sites, including Spiti, India, Shangsi, China, Meishan, China, Opal Creek, Alberta, and Kap Stosch, Greenland.
+Biogeochemical evidence also points to the presence of euxinia during the PTME.
 Biomarkers for green sulfur bacteria, such as isorenieratane, the diagenetic product of isorenieratene, are widely used as indicators of photic zone euxinia because green sulfur bacteria require both sunlight and hydrogen sulfide to survive.
 Their abundance in sediments from the P–T boundary indicates euxinic conditions were present even in the shallow waters of the photic zone.
+Negative mercury isotope excursions further bolster evidence for extensive euxinia during the PTME.
 The disproportionate extinction of high-latitude marine species provides further evidence for oxygen depletion as a killing mechanism; low-latitude species living in warmer, less oxygenated waters are naturally better adapted to lower levels of oxygen and are able to migrate to higher latitudes during periods of global warming, whereas high-latitude organisms are unable to escape from warming, hypoxic waters at the poles.

-This spread of toxic, oxygen-depleted water would have devastated marine life, causing widespread die-offs.
-Models of ocean chemistry suggest that anoxia and euxinia were closely associated with hypercapnia (high levels of carbon dioxide).
+Evidence of a lag between volcanic mercury inputs and biotic turnovers provides further support for anoxia and euxinia as the key killing mechanism, because extinctions would be expected to be synchronous with volcanic mercury discharge if volcanism and hypercapnia was the primary driver of extinction.
+The sequence of extinctions in some sections, with deep water organisms being affected first followed by shallow water and then by bottom water organisms, is believed to reflect the migration of oxygen minimum zones.
+Models of ocean chemistry suggest that anoxia and euxinia were closely associated with hypercapnia.
 This suggests that poisoning from hydrogen sulfide, anoxia, and hypercapnia acted together as a killing mechanism.
 Hypercapnia best explains the selectivity of the extinction, but anoxia and euxinia probably contributed to the high mortality of the event.
-The persistence of anoxia through the Early Triassic may explain the slow recovery of marine life and low levels of biodiversity after the extinction.
-Models also show that anoxic events can cause catastrophic hydrogen sulfide emissions into the atmosphere (see below).